gawlowskip/python_flask_snake_eyes/task.md

 Take a moment and think about other services your app might use in the real world.
 Would it use the Disqus comment system?
 Then go ahead and add in a config option and template for it.

+# Section 15 - Quality of live CLI improvements

+It's up to you

+This challenge is up to you.
+What's a quality of life improvement that you'd like to see?
+If you thought of one, then go at it and implement it yourself.

+Feel free to message me with your quality of life idea too, I'd be curious to see what you came up with.

+e.g. create a blueprint skeleton